BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Jeremiah-Katumo/README.md

 It helps the audience to relate with the project you're explaining thus avoding over explanation for beginners and under explanation for experts.

 ## 2. What are some strategies to tailor your content to different audience types?
-Use quick info for experts and explain more for beginners
+Use quick information for experts and explain more for beginners

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 1. Ask direct questions like their familiarity with the topic